matthewjnield/docs/runtime/tutorials/hello_world.md

 Remember that Deno [supports ES modules](/runtime/fundamentals/modules/), so you can use import and export statements to structure your code.

-Example folder structure for a deno project:
+Example folder structure for a Deno project:

 ```sh
 my_project/